-A database of global labor statistics.
-Most country labor statistics are disaggregated by gender.
+LABORSTA is a database of global labor statistics, most of which are disaggregated by gender.

-WHO Statistical Information System (WHOSIS)
+WHO Statistical Information System (WHOSIS) and Global Health Observatory (GHO):

-A database of global health statistics.
-Many indicators are gender-specific or gender-sensitive.
+WHOSIS/GHO is a global health statistics database, including many gender-specific or gender-sensitive indicators.